globalrestorationproject/globalrestorationproject.github.io/whywestarted.md

 cover-img: /assets/img/KS_sunset_resized.jpg
 ---

-The establishment of the Global Restoration Project in 2020 arose from a combination of alarm and inspiration.  **Alarm** because far too little attention is given to a cluster of integrated environmental and legal issues facing our species today.
+The establishment of the Global RESTORATION Project in 2020 arose from a combination of alarm and inspiration.  **Alarm** because far too little attention is given to a cluster of integrated environmental and legal issues facing our species today.
 Yes, many experts advocate change in energy policy at a global scale, especially to wean humans off of fossil carbon.
 And yes, many experts study how to reform agriculture to reduce its ecological impact.
 For us, though, a great many of those proposals are narrow half-measures that fail to address the whole cluster of problems.

-Hence our decision to combine the four key elements of the GRP – that is, Responsible Energy, Smart Technology, Organic Regenerative Agroecology, and Territorially Integrated Operational Networks.
+Hence our decision to combine the four key elements of the GRP – that is, Responsible Energy, Smart Technology, Organic Regenerative Agroecology, and Territorially Integrated Operational Networks, hence the acronym "RESTORATION".
 In a nutshell, we started the Global Restoration Project to hasten a collective realization that dramatic changes must come rapidly to energy policy, technological development, agricultural systems, and global governance – all as explained in more detail below.

 And what about **inspiration**?
 For each of these four elements, we also identify below some specific sources of inspiration for the GRP’s initial location in Kansas.